FactorySimPy/FactorySimPy/docs/index.md

 ### Derived Classes from Node
   1. **Source** \( N_src \):
-     - **Purpose**: to mark the start of the model
+     - **Purpose**: class to generate flow items in the simulation model
-     - **Behavior**: if `blocking=True` , it yields `reserve_put` on the connected edge.
+     - **Behavior**: after every inter_arrival_time(constant delay or random generator) the source generates items, if `blocking=True` , it yields `reserve_put` on the connected edge.
 If yielded, the item is added to the out edge using `put`.
 If `blocking=False`, it checks whether edge has space to receive an item and only if space is available item is pushed into the out edge, else it is discarded.
      - **Parameters**
          - `criterion_to_put`: method to choose the out egde to which the item will be pushed
          - `inter_arrival_item`: time between two successive item generation